Annaly Capital's Recent BV, Dividend, And Valuation Compared To 17 mREIT Peers - Part 2

 However, this figure also excluded the impact of NLY's net long "to-be-announced" ("TBA") mortgage-backed securities ("MBS") position that remained relatively unchanged (on a net basis) during the quarter.
 When including "net dollar roll" ("NDR") income of $79.5 million (see red reference "G"), NLY reported quarterly ECE available to common shareholders of $178.6 million for the second quarter of 2016 (see red reference "I").
 When calculated, NLY had quarterly ECE available to common shareholders of $0.19 per share.

 Furthermore, when also including NLY's "catch-up" premium amortization expense adjustment of $85.6 million (see red reference "L"), the company reported NCE available to common shareholders of $264.2 million for the second quarter of 2016 (see red reference "N").
 When calculated, NLY had NCE available to common shareholders of $0.29 per share for the second quarter of 2016.
-This calculates to a dividend distributions payout ratio of 105% (see red reference "J / N").
+This calculates to a dividend distributions payout ratio of 105% (see red reference "J/N").
 I believe most would agree this was a minor quarterly overpayment of NCE.
 Simply put, NLY's quarterly NCE continued to be relatively close to the company's quarterly dividend distributions going back to the third quarter of 2015.
 Let us now take a look at what occurred during the third quarter of 2016.

 NLY reported quarterly ERTI available to common shareholders of $196.0 million for the third quarter of 2016.
 This figure was a continued improvement when compared to the prior quarter but still below historical averages over the prior several years.
 When calculated, NLY had ERTI available to common shareholders of $0.19 per share for the third quarter of 2016.
 This was still below the company's dividend of $0.30 per common share for the same timeframe.